status Command

 arashi status [options]Key Options

-Section titled “Key Options”-v, --verboseshow fullgit statusoutput for each repository.-s, --shortshow one-line summaries per repository.--jsonoutput machine-readable workspace status.
+Section titled “Key Options”-v, --verboseshow fullgit statusoutput for each repository.-s, --shortshow one-line summaries per repository.-o, --only <repo>inspect configured child repositories by identity; repeat it, use commas, or mix both forms.-g, --group <group>inspect requested groups; repeat it, use commas, or mix both forms.-j, --jsonoutput machine-readable workspace status.

 Examples